Overview

 Yes, results reporting is required if your study is:

-• A clinical investigation of an FDA-regulated product.
+- A clinical investigation of an FDA-regulated product.
 Otherwise known as an Applicable Clinical Trial (ACT) or Probable Applicable Clinical Trial (pACT) per FDAAA.
-(For complete definitions of ACTs, ClinicalTrials.gov FAQs); or,
+(For complete definitions of ACTs, ClinicalTrials.gov FAQs external site (opens in a new window) ); or,

-• A NIH funded clinical trial (NIH Clinical Trial Requirements for Grants and Contracts); or,
+- A NIH funded clinical trial (NIH Clinical Trial Requirements for Grants and Contracts external site (opens in a new window) ); or,

-Results must be submitted for ACTs no later than 12 months after the Primary Completion Date of the trial for Clinical Trials subject to FDAAA or funded by NIH.
+Results must be submitted for ACTs no later than 12 months after the Primary Completion Date of the trial external site (opens in a new window) for Clinical Trials subject to FDAAA or funded by NIH.

 ClinicalTrials.gov has the following resources to help researchers, which we strongly recommend that you review prior to entering results: